Imbi the Girl: Touring

 imbi the girl has performed at festivals such as Groovin The Moo, BIGSOUND, Laneway, Party in the Paddock and Festival of the Sun.

-In September 2018, they toured nationally with Listen Out (festival) which saw performances in Melbourne, Perth, Sydney and Brisbane.
+In September 2018, they toured nationally with Listen Out which saw performances in Melbourne, Perth, Sydney and Brisbane.

 imbi the girl has supported artists such as FKJ, Sampa the Great, Horrorshow, as well as Odette on her national tour throughout March and April in 2019.

 In April 2019, imbi the girl announced their first headline tour, visiting venues in Sydney, Melbourne and Brisbane in June.

 Influences

 In an interview with Oyster, imbi the girl said they "grew up listening to Amy Winehouse and Macy Gray with my mum, and Wyclef Jean and The Fugees with my dad".
 As Imbar got older, they "started listening to Chance the Rapper, Childish Gambino, Noname and Lizzo". imbi the girl credits Allen Ginsberg and Sarah Kay as notable poetic influences.
 They told Gay Times Magazine that they've "always looked up to Missy Elliot and her ability to be who she was unapologetically and express herself truthfully through not only her music but her fashion and her whole demeanour".